noties/Markwon/docs/docs/v3/migration-2-3.md

 * HTML no longer _implicitly_ added to core functionality, it must be specified __explicitly__ (as an artifact)
 * removed `markwon-view` module
 * changed Maven artifacts group to `ru.noties.markwon`
+* removed `errorDrawable` in AsyncDrawableLoader in favor of a drawable provider
+* added placeholder for AsyncDrawableProvider